Mlaiel/iacherie/seo/ai_engine/README.md

 ## 🎯 Overview

-The Ainflue AI SEO Engine is an enterprise-grade, AI-powered SEO optimization platform specifically designed for the creator economy.
+The IA Chérie AI SEO Engine is an enterprise-grade, AI-powered SEO optimization platform specifically designed for the creator economy.
 Combining advanced machine learning, natural language processing, and competitive intelligence to deliver unprecedented SEO performance for content creators, influencers, and digital entrepreneurs.

 ## 🚀 Core Features